franmontiel/LocaleChanger/README.md

     LocaleChanger.onConfigurationChanged();
 }
 ```
-And create a new Locale configured `Context` for all your `Activities` calling `configureBaseContext`:
+And create a new Locale configured `Context` for all your `Activities` overriding the `AppCompatDelegate`:
 ```java
 private LocaleChangerAppCompatDelegate localeChangerAppCompatDelegate;